IELTS writing task 1 and 2 tips and strategies

 As there are three major reasons to take this IELTS test; work, study or migrate.
 IELTS writing task 1 and 2

-Depending upon the purpose to take IELTS test, this test has been further categorized into two categories:
+Depending upon the purpose to take the IELTS test, this test has been further categorized into two categories:

 - IELTS Academic Test IELTS task 2 sample